Primary school teacher

 Salary

-• New entrants to the profession in England start on the main salary scale, which rises incrementally from £28,000 to £38,810 (2022/23 academic year).
+- New entrants to the profession in England start on £31,650 of the main pay range, which rises incrementally to £43,607 (2024/25 academic year).
 Enhanced pay scales apply for teachers working in or near London.

-• In Scotland, the new entrants' starting salary is £28,113, plus any payments made through the Preference Waiver Payment (PWP) scheme, rising incrementally to £42,336 (from January 2022).
+- In Scotland, the new entrants' starting salary is £32,217, plus any payments made through the Preference Waiver Payment (PWP) scheme, rising incrementally to £48,516.

-• After gaining experience and expertise, there are opportunities to move up into the role of leading practitioner in England and Wales.
+- With experience, there are opportunities to move up into the role of lead practitioner in England and Wales.
 In Scotland there are opportunities to move into chartered, lead and then principal teacher roles.

-• Salaries for head teachers/principals can rise to in excess of £100,000 depending on a range of factors such as the size and type of school, location, your experience and track record, and specialist skills and knowledge.
+- Salaries for head teachers/principals can rise to over £100,000 depending on a range of factors such as the size and type of school, location, your experience and track record, and specialist skills and knowledge.

 Academies, free schools and independent schools set their own pay and working conditions.

-Experienced classroom teachers undertaking additional responsibility may receive teaching and learning responsibility (TLR) payments.
+Experienced classroom teachers undertaking additional leadership and management responsibilities may receive teaching and learning responsibility (TLR) payments.
+Classroom teachers who teach pupils with special educational needs may also receive an additional allowance.

 Further details on teaching pay awards and pay negotiations are available from the teaching unions.